LinusKay/virtualdream.live/README.md

 ## A Note on Ad-blockers
 I love ad-blockers, and I hate ads.
 That said, I encourage you to disable your ad-blocker when accessing Virtual Dream, as you'll be missing out on a lot of content otherwise.
 None of the advertisements you'll see lead externally, and are a primary way of discovering new sites!

+## Auto-Play
+Some sites have music set to auto-play.
+Not vital, but its encouraged to allow auto-play from the live domain!

 ## FAQ
 * **Can I get a virtualdream site?** Probably!
 Check out the Collaboration section below.